nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/xGuuZ5l6fCo/index.md

 ---
 title: 'Empowering Agile Teams: The Critical Role of User Feedback in Requirement Changes'
+description: Unlock your team's potential!
+Discover how to empower agile responses to user feedback and enhance your organisation's adaptability in this insightful video.
 date: 2024-11-08
 videoId: xGuuZ5l6fCo
 url: /resources/videos/:slug